Ralf Dahrendorf: Marx and Dahrendorf's perspectives on class formation

 Marx believed history to be defined as class struggle.
 He defined class as the difference between the dominating class and those who dominate.
 He believed that in modern society, there were three types of classes: capitalists, workers and petite bourgeoisie.
 The proletariat and the bourgeoisie are the pillars in the formation of classes.
-The Capitalists and bourgeoisie are the ones that own the means of production and are able to purchase the labor of others.
-The proletariat do not own any means of production or have the ability to purchase labor but can only sell their own.
+The Capitalists and bourgeoisie are the ones that own the means of production and are able to purchase the labour of others.
+The proletariat does not own any means of production or have the ability to purchase labour but can only sell their own.
 Marx believed that the battle between the different classes formed the concept of class phenomenon.

-Marx understood that there are two classes: the rulers who control the means of production and the ruled who worked with the means of production.
+Marx understood that there are two classes: the rulers who control the means of production and the ruled who work with the means of production.
 Every society needs both.
 The conflicts between them causes a destruction of the existing societal order so that it can be replaced by a new one.

 On the other hand, Dahrendorf believed that the formation of classes was the organisation of common interests.
 That further means that people who are in positions of authority are supposed to control subordination, meaning that sanctions could be put into effect against people who fail to obey authority commands, resulting in fines and further punishments.
 Dahrendorf argues that society is composed of multiple units that are called imperatively coordinated associations.
 He saw social conflict as the difference between dominating and subject groups in imperatively-coordinated associations.

 Marx believed that class formation was based on the ownership of private property.
 On the contrary, Dahrendorf argued that class formation was always based on authority.
 He defined authority as a facet of social organisations and as a common element of social structures.
 There is also another difference between Marx and Dahrendorf concerning the structure of societies.
 Dahrendorf believed that society had two aspects: consensus and conflict, static and change, order and dissension, cohesion and the role of power, integration and conflict, and lastly consensus and constraint.
 He saw them all as equally the double aspects of society.
 On that point, Dahrendorf asserted that society could not survive without both consensus and conflict.
 He felt that way because without conflict, there can be no consensus, and although consensus leads to conflict, conflict also leads to consensus.